 The AIMS Master’s in Mathematical Sciences includes a research project, which makes up one third of the course.
-There are two student intakes, August intake and January intake.

 The purpose of an AIMS research project is: